Sigmarik/graphics-engine/docs/structure/MAKE_A_GAME.md

-# How to make a game using the framework
+# How to make a game with the framework

 This guide covers the basics of game development with the framework, as well as gives references to more detailed feature descriptions and usage guides.